The plan is simple.

 If only it were that simple...

-There was a time when earning a degree, any degree, guaranteed a great salary.
+There was a time when earning a degree, any degree, guaranteed an excellent salary.
 But times have changed.
-In the 1970s and 80s, only 10-20% of the UK population went on to higher education.
+In the 1970s and 80s, only 10-20% of the UK population went to higher education.
 That figure is now closer to 50%.

 For many graduates, this means higher competition for jobs, stagnant starting salaries against rising living costs, and ultimately, more student debt for longer.